The IPO Process: A Step-by-Step Guide to Going Public

 - The reimbursement clause states the issuing company will cover the underwriter’s out-of-pocket expenses.

 - The gross spread, also known as the underwriting discount, is typically used to pay the underwriter’s fee and/or expenses.
-It can be found by taking the price the underwriter paid for the shares and subtracting it from the price they sell them for.
+Basically, it’s the difference between the price the underwriter paid and the price they sold the shares for.
 Think of it as wholesale.
 Because the underwriter is buying all of the shares, they receive a discounted price.

 For example, there are 1,000 shares each priced at $10.
 The underwriter purchases them for $8 per share, spending $8,000.
 Then, the underwriter sells the shares on the market at their $10 value, making $10,000.
 That’s a gross spread of $2,000.